mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 #### 4.1.25 `EmbeddingValue` {#embeddingvalue}

-This entity representsan element the list of floats in the embedding vector returned by the API.
+This entity represents an element in the list of floats in the embedding vector returned by the API.
 It is a separate entity for mapping purposes and is only relevant for the [encoding format](#enum-encodingformat-embeddings) option `float`.
 The length of the vector depends on the model as listed in the [documenatation](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) of OpenAI.

 | Attribute | Description |
 | ---| --- |